theowenyoung/archive-actionsflow/.github/ISSUE_TEMPLATE/trigger-wanted.md

 **Context**

-What are you trying to do and how would you want to do it differently?
+What trigger do you want?
 Is it something you currently you cannot do?
 Is this related to an issue/problem?

 **API**